kurtosis-tech/kardinal-playground/README.md

    ```
    This will set up Docker, Minikube, Istio, Kiali, and Kardinal for you, and deploy the voting-app namespace to the Minikube cluster.

    This can take around 3 minutes 🕰️.
-Familiarize yourself with the repository while this happens.

-   The script also supports a `--verbose` mode if you want to see what it's doing in detail.

 2. 🗳 Explore the production voting app:
    - Check the "Ports" tab in the Codespaces UI
    - Look for the port labelled "voting-app-prod" and open it in your browser
    - Click on the voting buttons to generate some traffic

+**Note**: Codespaces port forwarding can be flaky.
+If you immediately click on the toast that pops up when a port is fowarded, it can be too fast and the port tunnel will shut down.
+If that happens, just run `./scripts/forward.sh` to set up the forwarding again.
+Then, don't click on the toast - instead, let it run, wait a tick, and open the port in the "ports" tab.

-3. 📊 Visualize the production structure in Kiali:
+1. 📊 Visualize the production structure in Kiali:
    - Get your Codespace URL by running:
      ```
      echo "https://$CODESPACE_NAME-20001.app.github.dev/kiali/console/graph/namespaces/?duration=60&refresh=10000&namespaces=voting-app&idleNodes=true&layout=kiali-dagre&namespaceLayout=kiali-dagre&animation=true"